Methods of Work Essay

 The sanders are made from the Makita GV5000 sander/polisher.

-A hard rubber disc may be 2" in diameter is attached to the
+A hard rubber or plywood disc around 2" in diameter is attached to the

 drive stub, with a ½” disk of dense foam glued to that, and then a 3